satyam19arya/Deploy_artifacts_on_tomcat_server_jenkins_cicd/README.md

 - Jenkins pull the code from Github and create build artifacts which we have to deploy on Tomcat server
 - Launch another EC2 instance with Ubuntu AMI (Tomcat server)
 - Install Tomcat on it (https://www.digitalocean.com/community/tutorials/how-to-install-apache-tomcat-10-on-ubuntu-20-04)
+- Now we Integrate Tomcat with Jenkins by installing Deploy to container plugin
 -